top of page

 Our Ancient Lakes: A Natural History

-I am finalizing a book with MIT Press, aimed at a general audience, on the biodiversity of ancient lakes.
+My first book is with MIT Press.
+Aimed at a general audience, it is about the biodiversity of ancient lakes.
 I care deeply about this project because of my concerns about the continuing degradation of these remarkable systems.
 I want to tell as many people as I can about the wonders of these underappreciated hotspots of endemism and diversity, and what they are teaching us about evolution.
-It can be pre-ordered now (even from Target!) and the cover should be posted soon.
+You can learn more about it elsewhere on this site.
+Please contact me directly if you wish to inquire about outreach talks on this topic.